Beth Rowley: 2000–present

-On 22 October 2008, Rowley appeared with Burt Bacharach on the BBC Electric Proms series, singing Twenty Four Hours from Tulsa.
+On 22 October 2008, Rowley appeared with Burt Bacharach on the BBC Electric Proms series, singing "Twenty Four Hours from Tulsa".

 On 9 January 2009, a short clip of her song "Sweet Hours" was played on UK soap Hollyoaks on E4.
 On 20 January 2009, Rowley was nominated for a Brit Award in the category for Best British Female Solo Artist.

 Rowley featured in the nightclub scene in the 2009 film An Education, directed by Lone Scherfig.
-Her track, "You Got Me Wrapped Around Your Little Finger", is featured prominently in the official movie soundtrack and the Sony Classics promotional website.
+Her track "You Got Me Wrapped Around Your Little Finger" is featured prominently in the official movie soundtrack and the Sony Classics promotional website.

-On 8 July 2013, Rowley released "Wretched Body", an EP including 4 songs, as the first of a planned 3-piece EP series.
+On 8 July 2013, Rowley released "Wretched Body", an EP including four songs, as the first of a planned three-piece EP series.

 Her performance of the song "I Walk Beside You" is used as the theme song for the 2017 BBC series Strike.

 Touring

 Rowley has supported various artists on tour including David Gray, Tom Baxter and Duke Special.
 In March 2008, Rowley performed at the Play.com Live event inside Wembley Stadium, London.
-On 4 April 2008, Rowley appeared on BBC Radio 2's 'Friday Night is Music Night' performing two tracks with the BBC Concert Orchestra at the Mermaid Theatre, London She has also made guest appearances on 'Top of the Pops', 'Parkinson', This Morning and later, GMTV and also The Charlotte Church Show.
+On 4 April 2008, Rowley appeared on BBC Radio 2's 'Friday Night is Music Night' performing two tracks with the BBC Concert Orchestra at the Mermaid Theatre, London She has also made guest appearances on 'Top of the Pops', 'Parkinson', This Morning and later, GMTV and The Charlotte Church Show.
 Rowley started her first headline tour at London's Bush Hall on 16 April 2008.
 She also made an appearance at the Christian arts festival, Greenbelt, in 2008, though it was not her first time at the festival.
-On 25 February 2011, Rowley supported Katie Melua in an Eva Cassidy style duet on a Radio 2 in Concert at the BBC Radio Theatre.
+On 25 February 2011, Rowley supported Katie Melua in an Eva Cassidy-style duet on a Radio 2 in Concert at the BBC Radio Theatre.